- Table of Contents

 2. Construction Sector

-Construction projects entail a myriad of risks, from heavy machinery operations to working at heights.
+Construction projects entail many risks, from heavy machinery operations to working at heights.
 HAZID studies in the construction sector are typically conducted before the commencement of activities and during project modifications.
 The emphasis is on identifying potential hazards related to excavation, machinery operation, and site-specific conditions.
 Construction HAZID studies may address risks associated with structural integrity, materials handling, and the dynamic nature of worksites.
-The implementation of safety measures, such as reinforced barricades, safety training programmes, and fall protection systems, is crucial to maintaining a high safety record and minimising accidents.
+Implementing safety measures, such as reinforced barricades, safety training programmes, and fall protection systems, is crucial to maintaining a high safety record and minimising accidents.

 3. Healthcare Sector